 For both Elber and Lee the prize represents a unique opportunity to see a dream realized.
 “There are many of us older folks who have written poetry—maybe for many years as I have—who don’t believe they will ever have the opportunity to publish a book,” says Lee.
 “This prize gives us a chance.”

 Elber agrees, noting that the prize offers something of value not only to older writers, but also to the communities around them: “I believe it’s intrinsically valuable to have poetry out in the world that comes from all different places, peoples, experiences, and demographics.
 The greater the variety we’re exposed to, the more we can comprehend what it means to be human.
 Having a first poetry book prize specifically for poets who are seventy and over affirms the value of the life perspective people of that age can bring to the page.”

 The next deadline for the prize will be in February 2024.

 liz gonzález, author of Dancing in the Santa Ana Winds: Poems y Cuentos New and Selected (Los Nietos Press, 2018), is a fourth-generation southern Californian.
 Her writing recently appeared in Air/Light, Poets & Writers Magazine, the International Literary Quarterly, and elsewhere.A previous version of this article incorrectly stated that Mark Elber studied with Peter Levine.
-Elber studied with poet Phillip Levine.
+Elber studied with poet Philip Levine.